 POWER OF MANY

 Substratum Nodes work like forwarding points on the network.
 When a user requests a site, nodes use artificial intelligence to find the fastest way to get the information to them.
-Multiple nodes can work to fulfill a single request, which splits the data into unique parts for added security.
+Multiple nodes can work to fulfill a single request, which splits the data into unique parts for added and more efficient delivery.

 Anyone hosting a Substratum Node gets paid each time they deliver content.
-It's incredibly simple, you don't even need technical knowledge to participate.
 Just run your node in the background and make money.
 The node software even adjusts its output so you can use your computer without losing much bandwidth.

 Node software automatically adjusts output based on a variety of factors.
 If a computer is largely idle, the node kicks into high gear.
 If the user is watching a movie, the node downregulates as to not interfere.